 If you live in a state where surcharging is illegal or you don’t want to jump through the hoops to set up your business for surcharges, offering a cash discount might be a prudent route for your business.

 A cash discount is just what it sounds like; you offer a discount to customers who pay with cash or check.
-The idea here is that you apply a small service fee to all customers whether they pay by cash or by credit.
-When a customer pays by cash, you waive the fee.
+The idea here is that at the time of sale, when a customer pays with cash, they receive a discount off the regular sales price.
+When a customer pays via a payment type other than cash at the time of sale, they do not receive any discount for the transaction.

 Pros of Cash Discounts